ufoym/deepo/README.md

 and their Dockerfile generator that
 - allows you to [customize your own environment](#Build) with Lego-like modules
+  - define your environment in a single command line,
+  - then deepo will generate Dockerfiles with best practices
+  - and do all the configuration for you
 - automatically resolves the dependencies for you
+  - deepo knows which combos (CUDA/cuDNN/Python/PyTorch/Tensorflow, ..., tons of dependancies) are compatible
+  - and will pick the right versions for you

 ---